heitor57/pyegsl/README.rst

 🚀 Python easy interface to GSL

-It's not a simply wrapper.
+It's not a simple wrapper.